alexle/alexle.github.com/posts/change-one-word.markdown

 That's why this technique has helped so much.
 Because it gives me the chance to be thankful for whatever I'm doing.
 A moment to subconsciously practice gratitude without all the journals and rituals.

-As I used this technique in more situations, I slowly felt a calm and positive spirit in how I went about things.
-No longer did little things ruin my day as easily (I'm still human).
+As I applied this technique to more situations, I began to feel a calm and positive spirit in how I went about life.
+No longer did little things ruin my day (as easily, I'm still human).
 Instead, I found myself smiling more.
 Feeling lighter and happier.

 When you're grateful for the small things in life, your perspective changes for the better.
-Just eating pizza on a rooftop after a group run can feel like winning the lottery.
+Just eating pizza after a group run can feel like winning the lottery.

 It's been so impactful, that sometimes I feel I've unlocked one of life's great secrets.
-Like I'm seeing things in a different light.
+Like I'm seeing things in a different light now.

 <amp-img class="pure-img center" src="/static/neo_matrix.gif"
    alt="neo matrix slomo fight gif"